United Arab Emirates

-Access blocked sites – In Dubai, internet services such as Skype, WhatsApp Calls or Tinder are blocked and, in order to access them, you will need a VPN.
-For this, read: How to find the right VPN for Dubai and the UAE.
+In Dubai, internet services such as Skype, WhatsApp Calls or Tinder are blocked and, in order to access them, you will need a VPN.
+For that, I recommend ExpressVPN, the most reliable VPN

 - It is the only company that covers with an unlimited budget

 - It provides coverage for a very big bunch of adventure activities, including trekking in high altitudes